1. Unoptimized Images

 4. Images Without Caching Information

-HTTP Caching allows the browser to store a copy of an image for a period of time, preventing the browser from reloading the same image on subsequent page loads and thus dramatically increasing performance.
-To cache your images, update your webserver configuration to provide an Expires header to your image responses from the server.
-For images that do not change often, you should specify a “far future” Expires header, typically a date 6 months to a year out from the current date.
+Sites impacted: 65%HTTP Caching allows the browser to store a copy of an image for a period of time, preventing the browser from reloading the same image on subsequent page loads and thus dramatically increasing performance.
+To cache your images, update your webserver configuration to provide an

 Note that it may be administratively difficult to physically move your files to different hostnames, so as a clever “trick” you can utilize DNS CNAME records to map different hostnames to the same origin.
 For example, static1.example.com and static2.example.com could both map to static.example.com, thus prompting the browser to load twice as many links concurrently as before, without requiring you physically move the files on the server.